Apply for funds from the Student Academic Enhancement Fund

 - Total cost of attendance for virtual event

-NOTE: The Virtual Conference Application still requires students to have a sponsorship from a UWB faculty or staff member and a submission of their letter of recommendation
+Applying for virtual conferences still requires students to have a sponsorship from a UWB faculty or staff member and a submission of their letter of recommendation.

 SAEF awards will not cover any food cost or food diem associated with the event.
 All meals are the responsibility of the SAEF recipient.